 - 1. Determination of the angle of repose of food material of different particle/gain size - 2.
 Determination of surface tension and contact angle of a spread and ketchup - 3.
 Determination of the contact angles of powdered food material onto the air-liquid interface - 4.
 Study of flow behavior of different Newtonian and non Newtonian food materials - 5.
 Determination of glass transition temperature of fruit juice sample using temperature ramp frequency seep test - 6.
-Study on electrical conductivity of a liquid food material using lab scale ohmic heating setup
+Study on electrical conductivity of a liquid food material using lab scale ohmic heating setup parameters

-- Recognize various physical properties of food materials and their importance - Comprehend the evaluation of engineering aspects of food properties - Understand the principle of concept of ohmic heating or electrical resistance heating and relevant parameters
+- Recognize various physical properties of food materials and their importance - Comprehend the evaluation of engineering aspects of food properties - Understand the principle of concept of ohmic heating or electrical resistance heating and relevant

-DFT343C FOOD ADDITIVES & INGREDIENTS LABORATORY CREDITS: 0-2 (1)
+DFT343C FOOD ADDITIVES & INGREDIENTS LABORATORY

-To carry various tests of food additives and use them in food
+• To carry various tests of food additives and use them in food

-- 1. Identification of saffron by sulphuric diphenylamine test.

-- 2. Antioxidants in frozen fish

-- 3. Clarification of fruit juices.

-- 4. Determination of diacetyl content of butter.

-- 5. Spectrophotometric method for total chlorophyll.

-- 6. Determination of calcium oxide.

-- 7. Determination of volatile oil.

-- 8. Detection of oil soluble color.

-- 9. Extraction of oleoresins from spices.
+- 1. Determination of oxidizing agent in wheat flour - 2.
+Detection of flavour Enhancers (MSG) in various foods. - 3.
+Use of potassium metabisulphite as an antioxidant agent. - 4.
+Determination of diacetyl content of butter - 5.
+Spectrophotometric method for total chlorophyll. - 6.
+Determination of calcium oxide. - 7.
+Determination of volatile oil. - 8.
+Detection of oil soluble color. - 9.
+Extraction of oleoresins from spices.

-• Evaluate various food ingredients for their quality.
+• Evaluate various food ingredients for their quality